dqian96/dqian96.github.io/about/index.md

 I lead my life following several principles.
 I strongly believe that one should be **_true to their word_**.
-I think that it is very admirable for people to act on their own words.
+I think that it is damn admirable for people to act on their own words.
 Words are easy to utter but much harder to realize.

 I believe that people should live with a **_purpose/dream_** in mind.
 Without a destination, it becomes impossible to measure progress and life becomes stagnant.